-Increases in breastfeeding in Latin America and the Caribbean
+Increases in breastfeeding in Latin America and the Caribbean an analysis of equity

 Methods We use nationally representative data from eight countries in Latin America and the Caribbean to document changes in breastfeeding duration between 1986 and 2005, and separate the overall change into the portion attributable to changing population characteristics and the portion resulting from changing breastfeeding behaviour within population subgroups.